stablekernel/aqueduct/source/docs/tut/writing-tests.md

   databaseName: dart_test
 ```

-This file has the expected structure, but has different values for the database information.
+This file has the expected structure, but has different values for the database information (for a database that we will create shortly).
 In the next section, we'll use this configuration file to run our automated tests.

 ## Testing in Aqueduct